The Centrepiece

 Commissioned

-U-534 is commissioned into the German Kriegsmarine as a Type IXC/40 ocean-going submarine under Kapitänleutnant Herbert Nollau.
-She is one of the most advanced U-boats of the war.
+Built at the Deutsche Werft yard in Hamburg-Finkenwerder, U-534 is launched on 23 September 1942 and commissioned into the German Kriegsmarine three months later as a Type IXC/40 ocean-going submarine, under Kapitänleutnant Herbert Nollau.

 Atlantic Patrols

-U-534 undertakes patrols in the North Atlantic and Bay of Biscay.
-By this stage the tide of war has shifted dramatically: Allied anti-submarine technology — radar, Huff-Duff, ASDIC — has given the hunter-killers a decisive advantage.
+U-534 undertakes patrols in the North Atlantic and Bay of Biscay, including long weeks as a weather-reporting boat.
+By this stage the tide of war has shifted dramatically: Allied anti-submarine technology - radar, Huff-Duff, ASDIC - has given the hunter-killers a decisive advantage.
 U-534 achieves no confirmed Allied ship sinkings.

 Last Voyage

-As Germany's defeat becomes inevitable, U-534 is ordered to Norway as part of Operation Regenbogen — a plan to scuttle the U-boat fleet to prevent capture.
-She leaves Kiel on 2 May 1945.
+As Germany's defeat becomes inevitable, U-534 is ordered north as part of Operation Regenbogen - a plan to scuttle the U-boat fleet to prevent capture.
+Freshly fitted with a Schnorchel and an enlarged flak battery, she leaves Kiel on 2 May 1945.

 The Sinking

-Just two days before VE Day, U-534 is intercepted by RAF Liberators from No. 86 Squadron in the Kattegat — the strait between Denmark and Sweden.
-Hit by depth charges, she sinks rapidly.
+Just two days before VE Day, U-534 is intercepted by RAF Liberators from No. 86 Squadron in the Kattegat - the strait between Denmark and Sweden.
+Her gunners shoot one aircraft down, but a direct hit from a depth charge sends her to the bottom.
 Of the 52 crew, 49 survive.

 Recovery

-After nearly five decades on the seabed, U-534 is discovered and raised in an extraordinary salvage operation.
-She is the only U-boat in the world ever to have been recovered after being sunk in combat — a fact that gives her unique historical value.
+After nearly five decades on the seabed, U-534 is raised from 67 metres of water in an extraordinary salvage operation financed by Danish publisher Karsten Ree.
+She is the only U-boat in the world ever to have been recovered after being sunk in combat - a fact that gives her unique historical value.

 The U-Boat Story